AlexanderLarsen343/Academic-Research-Hub/Documents/DesignDocument.md

 Our UI, previously using various libary tools from the latest bootstrap will now use, will now use a specific flask-bootstrap libary.
 This will make UI design quicker and better.

-Looking forward to iteration two, we plan to implement the display of applications
+Looking forward to iteration two, we plan to shift our focus to positions and the applications created for them.
+This will include professors being able to view their posted positions, allowing students to view a positions details, allowing students to create an application for a position, allowing professors to view which students applied to each postion, and allowing professors to view each individual student application.

 # 4. Testing Plan